scala/scala-collection-compat/README.md

 ```

 ### Fixing unused import warnings

 In Scala 2.13 the `import scala.collection.compat._` sometimes is not needed (e.g. `.to(SeqType)` is natively available).
 This leads to a `unused import` warning under Scala 2.13 even though the import is required for Scala 2.12.
-In order to work around this, you can pass a compiler option to ignore this specific issue, e.g. in SBT:
+In order to work around this, you can pass a compiler option to ignore this specific issue, e.g. in sbt:
 ```scala
 scalacOptions += "-Wconf:origin=scala.collection.compat.*:s"
 ```